 - Tests (Class and Cycle)

-- The Phys.Ed. assessment is sub-divided falls into two broad categories:
+The Physical Education assessment is sub-divided falls into two broad categories:

 - Participation: exposes learners to an understanding of the value of regular participation in physical activity.
 Participation should encourage further development, enjoyment and the building of confidence.

 - Movement performance: each learner will be assessed at the level at which they are capable of performing.
 Movement performance must not encourage a sense of competition.

 All Formal tests and Mid-Year Exams are part of Continuous Assessment which means all marks for the term are added together and a percentage calculated.

 4 – 6

 7 – 9

 It is important to note that the weighting of the Grade 7 End-of Year Examinations is more than the rest of the year.
 Parents should ensure that their children prepare well for these exams as failure in the exams could mean failure of the grade even though the child met the promotion criteria in all the other terms of the year.